fastnsilver/jenky/README.md

 Upon completion of account creation you can administer your Jenkins instance manually with `Manage Jenkins`.

-All updates are persisted to the `jenkins-data` volume.
+All updates are persisted to the `jenky_data-volume` volume.

 ## Pre-installing plugins